 Why should Confluence invest their Customer Education program

 Don't get me wrong Confluence is a great product and they are always tinkering to improve things.
-One of my clients uses it extensively as a company intranet, knowledge management platform, and development wiki.
-They use Confluence in conjunction with their LMS to provide post-training performance support as well as a means of driving cross-silo communication in ways that are searchable and referable later.
+One of my clients uses it extensively as an intranet, knowledge management platform, and development wiki.
+They use Confluence in conjunction with their LMS to provide post-training performance support.
+Confluence is also critical as a means of driving cross-silo communication in ways that are searchable and referable later; important for a fast paced and evolving tech company.
 Confluence is a powerful tool, but it has a steep learning curve.
 While the tech savvy can climb this curve with relative ease, other users are going to need more support.
-If the average professional is to work in Confluence and help build a corporate culture that values knowledge management, they are going to need training and post-training performance support.
-And whether you are a tech-savvy player or someone who has panic attacks at the idea of creating content outside PowerPoint, it's a rare bird that can create a user-friendly Confluence experience for their audience without formal training in website UX.
+If the average professional is to work in Confluence and help build a corporate culture that values knowledge management, they are going to need training and post-training support.
+And whether you are a tech-savvy player or someone who has panic attacks at the idea of creating content outside PowerPoint, it's a rare bird that can create a user-friendly Confluence experience without formal training in website UX.

 What does Confluence’s YouTube channel say about their attitude towards customer education?

 Atlassian, the company that produces Confluence, is a market leader in Agile Project Management Software, so they have some legitimate laurels upon which to rest.
 However, the longer one rest on his or her laurels, the more opportunity one gives the competition.
-While Confluence has some excellent and searchable product documentation, I don't get the impression that Atlassian, the company that develops Confluence, sees customer education as an extension of their brand.
+While Confluence has some excellent and searchable product documentation, I don't get the impression that Atlassian sees customer education as an extension of their brand.
 Compare the way Smartsheet designs their video collateral for customer education vs. Confluence.
-Where Smartsheet offers clear task-oriented tutorials with high production values in bite-size chunks of micro-learning discover-able via Google and YouTube with high production values, Confluence re-purposes their explainer, promo, and webinar videos as customer education tutorials.
+Smartsheet offers clear task-oriented, bite-sized, micro-learning tutorials with high production values discover-able via Google and YouTube.
+Confluence re-purposes their explainer, promo, and webinar videos as customer education tutorials.

 While this is just my professional opinion, I do see some indications Atlassian lacks a strategy for customer education beyond making sure someone, somewhere, is offering it.
 According to one of my contacts in the Customer Education field, Atlassian effectively outsourced the bulk of this function to a 3rd party called ServiceRocket rather than keep this function in-house.

-The second form Atlassian's Confluence videos take on is the ubiquitous recorded webinar.
-These recorded webinars are very common and you see corporations use them as training materials quite a bit, but very little thought is given to the usability of these recordings when they are pushed out to customers as, "just in time training."
-From a usability perspective, this is less than ideal.
+The second form Atlassian's Confluence videos take is the ubiquitous recorded webinar.
+This old chestnut of the unanointed is probably one of the worst approaches to training I’ve every experienced and it’s completely over used.
+These recorded webinars are very common and you see corporations use them as training materials quite a bit.
+However, very little thought is given to the usability of these recordings when they are pushed out to customers as, "just in time training."
+Let’s review some of the reason this strategy fails to be user friendly.
 There are typically several lessons contained in an hour-long webinar, and there are often multiple topics covered within a lesson.
-Presenters may or may not have the skill to present the content to the degree a professional trainer would.
-And the quality of presentation design will vary widely within an organization producing webinars.
-Not bad if you like knowledge-dumps in large chunks and can remember everything with perfect clarity, but what if I want to refresh my memory and only have 10 minutes to get the task done?
+Presenters may or may not have the skill to present the content to the degree a professional trainer would meaning the will likely jump around a lot and allow meeting participants to derail the webinar if there is audience participation.
+The quality of presentation design will often vary widely within an organization producing webinars.
+Not bad if you like large knowledge-dumps posses a photographic memory, but what if I want to refresh my memory and only have 10 minutes?
 With a quick five-minute review of how to use one of Confluence's more common macros, my need has been met and I am back to work.
 Sure I could read the documentation for the technical details, but this sometimes isn't enough.
 For a lot of folks, they need to see something in action to fully grok its application.
 When it comes to Confluence's training videos, that five-minute chunk I might need is embedded in a very long webinar which makes it pretty inaccessible as a form of just-in-time learning.
 No one is going to watch a hour long webinar for the five-minute tutorial he or she needs to make use of a Confluence feature.
 Users won't scrub through multiple parts of the video searching to find what he or she needs.
-For anyone working in the change management field charged with helping a company roll out and adopt Confluence, don't expect Confluence's just-in-time resources to make your job any easier.
+For anyone working in the change management field, don't expect Confluence's just-in-time resources to make your job any easier.

-In conclusion, how you present your self-service training materials on YouTube speak volumes about your brand
+In conclusion, how you present your self-service training materials on YouTube speaks volumes about your brand